To make use of this functionality, follow the steps below:

 - Upload via email only works for file attachments, the body of the email will not be uploaded to Box.

-- The cumulative size of the attachments cannot exceed 80MB.
+- The cumulative size of the email (body + all attachments) cannot exceed 50MB.

 - The folder owner and sender will receive a notification that files were uploaded successfully.